 Perhaps the worst of these in-practice GDPR outcomes is that overreach from specific organizations can lead to situations where an individual or company is fined for simple mistakes or oversights that are essentially harmless or not really within the onus of the company.

 Let’s take an example from our own ever-helpful GDPR fine tracker.
 An unknown company in Hungary was fined on the 11th of December 2019 for not deleting a former employee’s private emails.
 The Hungarian National Authority issued a fine of €1,500 for Data Protection and the Freedom of Information under Article 6 of the GDPR.
 However, one could argue that employees shouldn’t be using their work emails to send personal information in the first place.
 Regardless, the onus “de jure” here was not on the employee who misused their work email but on the organization that managed the system.

 Ten days later, a pharmaceutical distributor known as Doorstep Dispensaree was fined €320,000 for allowing some documents to get wet under the guise of violating Article 32 of the regulation.

 While the consequences above may leave a sour taste in the mouths of any tech enthusiast, all of them are essentially addressable.
 There are, however, other unintended incentives created by the GDPR that it cannot hope to address.

-As with everything people learn throughout their lives, almost all good behavior and critical thinking comes through education.
-Rather than using GDPR as a stopgap against malicious privacy practices, it would have been much better to provide education to people that outlines exactly how dangerous the internet can be and what they can do to empower themselves against breaches in privacy.
+Like everything people learn throughout their lives, almost all good behavior and critical thinking come from education.
+Rather than using GDPR as a stopgap against malicious privacy practices, it would have been much better to provide education to people that outlines precisely how dangerous the internet can be and what they can do to empower themselves against breaches in privacy.

-People are not going to suddenly become wary and prudent about the internet because of some regulation.
-On the other hand, there’s hope of this happening if they are “mentally armed” enough to make informed decisions.
+People will not suddenly become wary and prudent about the internet because of some regulations.
+On the other hand, there’s the hope of this happening if they are “mentally armed” enough to make informed decisions.
 A good number of people don’t even know what cookies are!
 Let’s start there, shall we?